Getting your eyes tested – what you need to know

 - Details of any private health insurance

-- Availability diary (if a follow-up appointment is required)
+- Diary or calendar (if a follow-up appointment is required)